norepimorphism/noctane/progress.md

 ## 6/19/2022

 Noctane is now at 8,500 lines of code.
-(There are approximately 10,800 including blank and comment lines).
+(There are approximately 10,800 including blank and comment lines.)

 The DMA and SPU registers are mostly implemented or stubbed-out now.